-22. If I am asked by the solicitors for the contracted buyers of a piece of land to advise in relation to a possible misrepresentation by the vendor of the land, is that work to which the Regulations apply and do I need to undertake CDD in relation to them?
+- 22. Potential property instructions relating to taxation of land If I am asked by the solicitors for the contracted buyers of a piece of land to advise in relation to a possible misrepresentation by the vendor of the land, is that work to which the Regulations apply and do I need to undertake CDD in relation to them? - i) If I advise a client on taxes, including capital gains tax (CGT) and stamp duty land tax (SDLT), rateable values and council tax relating to a particular property transaction or the ownership of a particular property, is that work to which the Regulations apply?